Press "Enter" to skip to content

 Evil House: A love letter to house shows

 The popularity of house shows in the University District has increased over these past few years.
 More venues are opening up, shedding a spotlight on many of the local bands in the Greater Seattle area.
 One of these venues attracting both college students and punks alike is called Evil House.
 Evil House was founded in 2022 by Ricardo Galvez, Will Frosaker, and Miles Stewart after attending different shows in the area.
-Originally located on 20th st, they were later joined by Moses Kent, Diego Aguirre, and Shaw Clifton, and one year later, they moved into a new house on 42nd st, where they have been hosting ever since.
+Originally located on 20th St., they were later joined by Moses Kent, Diego Aguirre, and Shaw Clifton, and one year later, they moved into a new house on 42nd St. NE, where they have been hosting ever since.

 It was clear that the Cartoon Network-themed show on Sept.
 27, 2024, was sold out, given the long line of people dressed in cosplay, talking, smoking, and hoping to get in.
 The show was for 18+; identification and ten bucks bought a ticket and a wristband.